ironsheep/RPi-Reporter-MQTT2HA-Daemon/RMTECTRL.md

 ## Verifying your configuration

+After getting this configured you'll want to verify that everying is configured correctly.
+I recommend the following steps (it's what I do...):

 - Restart the daemon
 - Use a tool like [MQTT Explorer](http://mqtt-explorer.com/) to verifiy that the new MQTT command interface appeared
 - Build a quick card to test a command from HA
 - Ensure the action occurred, if you were logged in did you see a 'wall message'?
 - Verify the message appeared in the logs

+Let's go into a bit more detail for some of these steps.

+### Restart the daemon

+You'll need to restart the Daemon or reboot the RPi to get your changes to take effect.
+Then you'll want to see if the new control interface is exposed.
+I check out what's appearing in MQTT by using a tool like [MQTT Explorer](http://mqtt-explorer.com/).

+### Build a quick card to test a command from HA

+Refer to the [Lovelace RPi Monitor Card](https://github.com/ironsheep/lovelace-rpi-monitor-card) page for details but there is a [specific example button card](https://github.com/ironsheep/lovelace-rpi-monitor-card#example-control-of-your-rpi-avail-in-daemon-v180-and-later)

+This was originally built by copying the card suggested by looking at the RPi Device as discovered by home assistant.
+In that display it shows an example interface card and allows you to copy the suggestion to your clipboard.
+I then pasted this card into the page yaml where I wanted the card to be shown.
+I then overrode the names with simple more direct names than the default button names.
+That's it.
+It just worked.

+### Ensure the action occurred

+Next I pressed the reboot button on the new interface.
+I was logged into the RPi at the time so when the reboot occurred it kicked me off which told me it was working well.

+### Verify the message appeared in the logs

+Lastly I wanted to ensure the action was logged so I did a simple grep for "via" in the `/var/log/augh.log` file and sure enough there was the entry.

+With this finding i've verified that this is all working for me!
+(*now you can do the same!*)

 ---